saincoder/breast_cancer/README.md

 Contributions are welcome!
 If you have suggestions for improvements or new features, please feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

 ## Acknowledgements

 This project was developed during my internship at **EcodeCamp**.
 Special thanks to the mentors and the team for their guidance and support.

----

-You can modify the content according to your preferences and add this file to your project repository.